Updated May 17, 2026

 - Left-click on the File pull-down menu and left-click on Import.

-- Navigate to the location of the REG file you want to import and left-click on it.
+- Navigate to the location of the REG file you want to import, then left-click it.

 - Left-click on the Open button.
-You should get a confirmation screen telling you successfully imported the file.
+You should get a confirmation screen that says the file was successfully imported.